-If you have seen a doctor for lower back pain or sciatica, you’ve probably heard that spinal injections can help reduce your pain.
-Many patients find that the injections give them enough relief to complete a physical therapy program, and others appreciate that the injections keep them away from pain medication.
+If you have seen a doctor for neck or back pain, you’ve probably heard that spinal injections can help reduce your pain.
+Many patients find that the injections give them enough relief to complete a rehabilitation program, and others appreciate that the injections keep them away from pain medication.

 Benefits of Spinal Injections

-People use spinal injections or cortisone shots to treat two different problems:
+People use neck or back injections (sometimes called cortisone shots) to treat one of two problems:

 - Inflammation or damage to a nerve, which causes sharp, shooting pain down the lower back, through the hip, and down the leg.

-- A narrowed spine (also called spinal stenosis), which can happen when a herniated disc, bone spurs, or tumors press on the spine.
-When your spine narrows, it puts pressure on the nerves.
+- A narrowed spine (also called spinal stenosis), which can happen when a disc herniates, with bone spurs, or if a tumor presses on the spine.
+When the spine narrows, it puts pressure on the nerves.
 Most people with spinal stenosis experience pain in their buttocks or down the legs.
 The pain becomes more intense when they are active.

-Some doctors use injections to treat other types of back pain as well.
-Spinal injections are even used by some doctors to diagnose certain conditions.
+Some doctors use spinal injections to treat other types of back pain as well.
+They’re even used by some doctors to diagnose certain conditions.
 If a patient with unidentifiable back pain finds relief after an injection, a surgeon can narrow down which nerves or discs are causing the problem.

-In general, epidural spinal injections are a low-risk way to avoid surgeries and medication while still finding some relief.
+In general, epidural spinal injections (video) are a low-risk way to avoid surgeries and medication while still finding relief.
 At least 50 percent of patients say that the injection reduced their pain.

 Many patients find that they experience relief just days after the injection, and some injections can even help within hours.
 Pain relief can last anywhere from a few weeks to a year.
 Sometimes, even longer.